elyor04/emotion-detector/README.md

 ## On Linux

 ### Install NVIDIA GPU driver and reboot, if you still don't have it
+* WARNING: if you don't have NVIDIA GPU, please skip this part
 * NOTE: you can choose the driver version yourself, by default I gave 510
 * search for the driver versions by running `apt search nvidia-driver`
 ```